 Determining Liability for Your Truck Accident Injuries

 You may be able to sue more than one party for your truck accident injuries.
-But, to do that your attorney will need to identify the liable parties.
+However, to do that, your attorney will need to identify the liable parties.
 Liability for your truck accident injuries can rest on the shoulders of multiple defendants in a lawsuit.
-These can include:
+Liable parties can include:

 - The truck driver behind the wheel

 - The trucking company they work for